bvaughn/react-virtualized/docs/Grid.md

 This method will also force a render cycle (via `forceUpdate`) to ensure that the updated measurements are reflected in the rendered grid.

+##### scrollToCell ({ columnIndex: number, rowIndex: number })

+Ensure column and row are visible.
+This method can be used to safely scroll back to a cell that a user has scrolled away from even if it was previously scrolled to.

 ### Class names

 The Grid component supports the following static class names